KarmaHostage/api-documentation/content/lessons/documentation.md

 title: "Introduction"
 ---

-Welcome to the Cindercloud Rest API Documentation.
+Welcome to the Rest API Documentation for Karmahostage's Encryption As A Service Solution.

-## What is Cindercloud?
+## What is included in the API?

-In short: Cindercloud is an **API** and **set of tools** to interact with **blockchains** and **smart contract**.
-We support various functions for _Ethereum, Tron and Vechain_ (although only Ethereum is documented at this point).

 **Available features:**
-- Fetching balances of accounts
-- Fetching tokens of accounts
+- Management of cryptographic keys
-- Reading from contract
-- Preparing contract calls
-- Reading Blockchain state (blocks, transactions, account properties...)
-- Listening for blockchain events
+- Symmetric/Assymetric key encryption
 - ...